 Hi!
 I’m pursuing a PhD in bioinformatics and computational medicine at the University of Michigan Medical School.
 My academic interests include immunology, mathematical modeling, data analysis and visualization, and infectious diseases such as tuberculosis.
-Below, you can view my research works in-depth.
+Below, you can view recent happenings in my career.
 Thanks for visiting my website and generally taking the time to learn more about me!

 - Sept 2020: Methods paper about calibrating complex computational models accepted!